prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Prebid has introduced a standard object model for sharing granular bid response data with publishers, analytics, and reporting systems.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
-Bid metadata will be *required* in Prebid.js 5.X+ release, specifically for bid.ADomain and MediaType.
-We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.
+Bid metadata may be required in a future Prebid.js release, specifically for bid.ADomain and bid.MediaType.
+We recommend ensuring your adapter sets these fields or Prebid.js may throw out the bid.

 {: .table .table-bordered .table-striped }
 | Path | Description